nwbirnie/rpca/README.md

 Robust Principal Components
 ====

-This is an implementation of the Robust Principal Components algorithm from [1].
+This is an implementation of the Robust Principal Components algorithm from [1] in Python.
+The numpy library is used for basic matrix manipulation and SVD implementations.
+The optimisation algorithm employed is ALM (Alternating Lagrangian Multipliers.)